RyanCharlesNeu/LiveLine/README.md

 ## CAD & Enclosure

 The clamp and enclosure were designed in SolidWorks and 3D printed in PLA for prototyping.
+The clamp uses a half-shell hinge design for ease of installation on live lines.
+The IMU, strain gauge, and acoustic sensor are mounted directly on the clamp body, while the current and temperature sensors are housed within the PLA enclosure.

 <img src="LIVELINE2 (6).png" width="55%" /> <img src="LIVELINE2 (7).png" width="39%" />